 Google Calendar has a very simple interface and easy-to-use tools.
 It offers month, week, day views, as well as the ability to share it with others and to give different levels of permissions for different people.
-A nice added feature is the ability to create several individual calendars (like one for each of the kids) and them merge them into one by importing public calendars or private calendars whose owners give you permission.
+A nice added feature is the ability to create several individual calendars (like one for each of the kids) and then merge them into one by importing public calendars or private calendars whose owners give you permission.
 Different colors can define different calendars, so if you give each family member's calendar a special color, you can tell at a glance who needs to be where.
-It also has a nice interface for cell phones and PDA's.
+It also has a nice interface for mobile devices.
 Google Calendar is free and a part of your overall Google account.

 The Family Time Planner is a very flexible and colorful tool for your family calendar.
-Once you have a subscription, you can have unlimited user ID's for family members and friends.
-And you can limit different user ID's to only some parts of the calendar.
+Once you have a subscription, you can have unlimited usernames for family members and friends.
+And you can limit different usernames to only some parts of the calendar.
 You can interconnect Family Time Planner calendars with other families as needed.
 Family Time Planner also syncs with Microsoft Outlook.
 It is a fee-based system ($16 for the first year and $12 per year thereafter) but there are no advertisements, which for many is a good trade-off.

 Talk about full-featured!
 Cozi offers both a web-based and downloadable calendar system.
 The calendar includes a different colored tab for each family member and has a very simple and straightforward interface for entering information.
 Cozi also has a built-in family messaging system and shopping and to-do lists that family members can add to or change.
 You can also host your family journal or blog on Cozi Central.
 It syncs with Microsoft Outlook and also has a cell phone interface for accessing it from your Blackberry or Treo.
 Cozi Central is free to subscribers.